yaronf/I-D/STAR/draft-ietf-acme-star.md

 STAR adds a new attack vector that increases the threat of denial of
     service attacks, caused by the change to the CA's behavior.
-Each STAR request amplifies the resource demands upon the CA, where one order produces not one, but potentially dozens or hundreds of certificates, depending on the "recurrent-certificate-validity" parameter.
-An attacker can use this property to aggressively reduce the "recurrent-certificate-validity" (e.g. 1 sec.) jointly with other ACME attack vectors identified in Sec.
+Each STAR request amplifies the resource demands upon the CA, where one Order produces not one, but potentially dozens or hundreds of certificates, depending on the auto-renewal "lifetime" parameter.
+An attacker can use this property to aggressively reduce the auto-renewal "lifetime" (e.g. 1 sec.) jointly with other ACME attack vectors identified in Sec.
 10 of {{RFC8555}}.
 Other collateral impact is related to the certificate endpoint resource where the client can retrieve the certificates periodically.
 If this resource is external to